Faith1406/Cryptix-Q/README.md

 ## Credits

 This project was developed as a demonstration of lattice-based cryptography, blockchain integration, and secure file handling using Flask.
+Our motto is to spread the awareness to the possibility of threats to modern era encryption techniques by the developtment of newer technologies like quantum computers.

 ### Team CIPHER
 **Team Members:**